Joe Luedke | Head Coach

-Fye played varsity prep soccer for three seasons at Winnebago High School (Ill.).
+Fye played prep soccer for three seasons at Winnebago High School (Illinois).
 He was named all-sectional, all-conference, and his team won the 2008 Class A state championship.

-Currently residing in Milwaukee, Fye is enrolled in the college's Master of Arts in Education program, specializing in leadership and innovation.
-He holds a USSF National "D" License and NSCAA Goalkeeping Level 1 and 2 Diplomas.
-Fye also plays professionally for the Milwaukee Torrent.
+Currently residing in Milwaukee, Fye holds a USSF National "D" License and USC, formerly NSCAA, Goalkeeping Level 1 and 2 Diplomas.
+Fye has also played professionally for the Milwaukee Torrent.
 Fye earned a Master of Arts degree in leadership and innovcation from WLC in 2015.

 Brian Ardellini | Assistant Coach

-Former Wisconsin Lutheran College men's soccer player Brian Ardellini is in his 14th season as an assistant coach with the WLC men's soccer program.
+Former Wisconsin Lutheran College men's soccer player Brian Ardellini is in his 15th season as an assistant coach with the Warriors men's soccer team.

 Ardellini played four years of soccer at Menomonee Falls High School where his team won the WIAA regional championship his senior season.

-Born November 20, 1979 in Milwaukee, Ardellini graduated from Wisconsin Lutheran in 2003 with a degree in elementary education.
-He is in his 14th year as a middle school teacher at Richfield School, where he teaches math and tech ed, and is completing a master's degree in technology education.
-Ardellini and his wife reside in Milwaukee with their three-year old daughter.
+Ardellini graduated from Wisconsin Lutheran in 2003 with a degree in elementary education.
+He is in his 15th year as a middle school teacher at Richfield School, where he teaches math and tech ed, and is completing a master's degree in technology education.
+Ardellini and his wife reside in Milwaukee with their four-year old daughter.

 CJ Dwyer | Assistant Coach

-CJ Dwyer is in his first season as an assistant coach for the Wisconsin Lutheran College men's soccer team.
+CJ Dwyer is in his second season as an assistant coach for the Wisconsin Lutheran College men's soccer team.

 Dwyer has held coaching positions with Elm Grove Soccer Club (2016), Oshkosh United (2015), and Menomonee Falls High School (2011-2014).

-Dwyer resides in Menomonee Falls and is enrolled in the college's Master of Arts in Education program, specializing in leadership and innovation.
+Dwyer resides in Menomonee Falls and is enrolled in the college's Master of Arts program, specializing in leadership and innovation.